 Deadlines

-High-quality applications are further submitted to DLR Projektträger, where they are assessed in the thematically structured expert groups.
-In order to avoid delays due to the assessment process, IGF applications should be submitted in full to the IVLV office not later than 4 months before the meeting dates of the expert group.
+High-quality applications are further submitted to the DLR Projektträger, where they are assessed in the thematically structured expert groups.
+In order to avoid delays due to the assessment process, IGF applications have to be submitted in full to the IVLV office not later than 4 months before the meeting dates of the expert group.